WisePricer/aws-ecr-proxy/README.md

 Kubernetes examples contain also a health check.
 The configs can be changed to get aws_config and ssl certificates as secrets.

+## Health check endpoint

+If you are using this behind load balancer or have any other reason to check if this is alive, you can hit /status which will return a "200 OK"

 #### Deployment and service
 The configuration provided will require valid ssl certificates or to be behind a load balancer with valid ssl.